From Tokens to Layers: Redefining Stall-Free Scheduling for MoE Serving with Layered Prefill: Evaluation

-The TBT curves for both chunked prefill and layered prefill remains near 100\% across request rates, indicating that both schedulers effectively provide stall-free scheduling.
+The TBT curves for both chunked prefill and layered prefill remain near 100\% across request rates, indicating that both schedulers effectively provide stall-free scheduling.
 Even as the request rate increases toward saturation, the TBT attainment exhibits little to no degradation, suggesting that both approaches can maintain stable TBT under severe load conditions.
-Exceptionally, when evaluate \texttt{GPT} on ShareGPT, high request rates inflate decode-batch size and trigger TBT violations in both chunked prefill and layered prefill.
-However, TTFT violations begin for chunked prefills at 6.2,req/s, whereas layered prefills remain robust with no TTFT violation up to 6.6,req/s.
+Exceptionally, when evaluating \texttt{GPT} on ShareGPT, high request rates inflate decode-batch size and trigger TBT violations in both chunked prefill and layered prefill.
+However, TTFT violations begin for chunked prefill at 6.2\,req/s, whereas layered prefill remains robust with no TTFT violation up to 6.6\,req/s.